PandaSense/MteSense/README.md

 This is lightweight testing automation framework with selenium and appium.

 # Release History
+  - Add MteSenseWdd support(Webdriver Dynamic Debug)
   - Add MteMonkeyRunner module, using java code to write script like using python with MonkeyRunner(Android)

 # Requirements
 This project based on selenium and appium tools and developed by java program.
 If you want to config or use it, please check with the following information.